smartface/sf-extension-barcode-scanner/README.md

 - Finally require the extension as: `require("sf-extension-barcode")`
 ## How to use
 1) Require extension with `require("sf-extension-barcode").BarcodeScanner`
 2) Create an instance of `BarcodeScanner` via below example.
+You have to create barcode scanner object after `onShow` method.
 The scanning page is a fullscreen page.
 ```javascript
 var barcodeScanner = new BarcodeScanner();
 ```